 What is git?

-Git tutorial explains basics about git.
-Git is a distributed sub version control system (DSVC).
+Git is a distributed version control system (DSVC).
 Like any other version control. git provides all basic features to work on a source tree with many developers.
 Git is very popular for its features.
-Git was originally developed by Linus Torvalds, for linux kernel development.
-For a larger scale of software development, a sub version control system (SVC) is highly effective for parallel development, Track changes, branching, merge etc. A central copy of code is maintained called repository.
+Was originally developed by Linus Torvalds, for Linux kernel development.
+For a larger scale of software development, a subversion control system (SVC) is highly effective for parallel development, Track changes, branching, merge, etc. A central copy of code is maintained called repository.

-Central, sub version control (SVC): A central copy called repository is maintained on a machine.
-If any user commit the changes the central copy is updated.
+Central, version control (SVC): A central copy called repository is maintained on a machine.
+If any user commits the changes the central copy is updated.

-Distributed SVC: Every user have full copy of repository (git clone command) on local machine, along with a central or remote repository.
+Distributed SVC: Every user has a full copy of the repository (git clone command creates) on a local machine, along with a central or remote repository.
 The local copy has a full history of changes.
-All operation (branching, merging etc.) can be done on local copy, so even there is no internet access all SVC things can be done.
+All operations (branching, merging, etc.) can be done on a local copy, so even there is no internet access all SVC things can be done.
 When a commit (git commit) is done, it changes the local repository copy.
-If the changes has to available to other users the central copy is updated (git push command).
+If the changes have to available to other users the central copy is updated (git push command).
 Other users can update local copy by git pull.

 Git commands :

-- git merge command merge the code from a branch to the current working branch.
-If git merge gives conflicts, then conflicts should be resolved manually.
+- git merge command merges the code from a branch to the current working branch.
+If the git merge gives conflicts, then conflicts should be resolved manually.

-- git clone command, creates full copy of repository on local machine.
-Local repository have all full history of all changes.
+- git clone command creates a full copy of the repository on a local machine.
+The local repository has a full history of all changes.

 - git push command, if a user makes changes and does commit.
 Changes go in the local repository and not available to other users.
-When code changes needs to updated on central repository git push is used.
+When code changes need to updated on central repository git push is used.
 After a successful git push, other developers can update the local copy.

-- git checkout command, enables the user to switch from one branch to other or to create a new branch and switch to new branch. .
-The git branch can list the all branches and with git checkout uses can switch to a branch.
+- git checkout command, enables the user to switch from one branch to another or to create a new branch and switch to the new branch.
+The git branch can list all branches and git checkout use can switch to a branch.

-- git pull, command updates the local copy from central repository.
-It do code download and do git merge.
+- git pull, command updates the local copy from the central repository.
+It does code download and does git merge.

-- git branch command displays all branch is current local repository.
+- git branch command displays all branches is the current local repository.

 - git add command prepare the staging area for next commit

-- Full git repository can be recovered from any local repository in case of case of central repository failure.
+- A full git repository can be recovered from any local repository in case of central repository failure.

-- There is staging area in git, this area can be prepared for next commit.
-Can add files or directories for next commit.
+- There is a staging area in git, this area can be prepared for the next commit.
+Can add files or directories for the next commit.

 - Distributed in nature, highly effective for parallel development.
-Offline users can also take full advantages of a source control system.
+Offline users can also take full advantage of a source control system.

 - Accountability, git does details logging for every commit.
-A user who commits can traced easily.
+A user who commits can be traced easily.